 TV advertising provides a significant competitive edge.
-It can increase consumers’ trust, market share, and deliver size and reach.
+It can increase consumers’ trust and market share and deliver size and reach.
 It also allows you to purchase the precise quantity of ratings you require.

 TV is not just the most commonly seen medium for video commercials; it is also becoming more diversified and inviting to small and mid-sized enterprises and more prominent conventional television marketers.

-Now, more than ever, your company may benefit from a television appearance and begin to use this medium for marketing your products and services through this most effective channel.
+Now, more than ever, your company may benefit from a television appearance and use this medium for marketing your products and services through this most effective channel.